Kashmir Great Lakes

 Is the Kashmir Great Lakes (KGL) trek difficult?

-Yes, it is one of the challenging treks in the Himalayas.
+Yes, it is one of the most challenging treks in the Himalayas.

 Which are the hardest days of the Kashmir Great Lakes (KGL) trek?

 For me, the second and the last days were the hardest.
-But for some of them the day where we had the boulders section was the hardest.
+But the day we had the boulders section was the hardest for some of them.

 Where does the Kashmir Great Lakes (KGL) trek start and end?

 The trek started at Sonmarg and ended at Naranag.
-But some of the trekking agencies start the other way where the trek starts at Naranag and ends at Sonmarg.
+But some trekking agencies start the other way, where the trek begins at Naranag and ends at Sonmarg.

 Which trekking agency do I recommend?

-I highly recommend India Hikes as I have gone with them and I really like the fact that they concentrate a lot on the safety of trekkers.
+I highly recommend India Hikes.
+I have gone with them, and I really like that they concentrate a lot on the safety of trekkers.

 Can Kashmir Great Lakes (KGL) be done solo without a trekking agency?

-Yes, KGL can be done solo as there are many trekkers along the way.
-But I do not recommend this as trekking does require that you have a buddy or a group for any unforeseen situations.
+Yes, KGL can be done solo, as there are many trekkers along the way.
+But I do not recommend this, as trekking requires that you have a buddy or a group for any unforeseen situations.

-While I was doing the Kashmir Great Lakes trek, I experienced many emotions.
-These can be said as some of the best and the most rewarding days of my life.
-From seeing the breathtaking landscapes to giggling our ways through the tough trails, this trek has taught me so much and has been surely one of my most memorable treks ever.
+While I was on the Kashmir Great Lakes trek, I experienced many emotions.
+These can be said to be some of the best and most rewarding days of my life.
+From seeing the breathtaking landscapes to giggling our way through the tough trails, this trek has taught me so much and has surely been one of my most memorable treks ever.

 As I mentioned earlier, the trek is open only for few months.
 And this is the best time to do Kashmir Great Lakes Trek.
 So, do not wait and go do this amazingly beautiful trek.
 You will not regret!